-At the hearing, Judge Price, who sent the children up, tried to convert them into hardened criminals with a "record." representative from insisting on keeping | There'll be no tax reductions.
-Workers earning \$3,000 to the children jailed.
-And, in accordance with the Southern practice that overrides America's constitutional guarantee of N. Carolina with the Southern practice that overrides equality under the law, the children were kept jailed.
-This case epitomizes the massive effort of the racists to keep Negro children "in their place."
-It epitomizes the resistance against ending segregated schools.
-Argue Case It is a striking example of the racist prejudice, brutality and violence which American Negroes experience every day concerned over the mounting in infinite variety, from the most subtle, protest here and abroad against poisonous condescension to the lynching the imprisonment of two Negro bees of the Ku Klux Klan and White children "guilty" of being kiss-Citizens Councils.
+At the hearing, Judge Price, who sent the children up, tried to convert them into hardened criminals with a "record." the children jailed.
+And, in accordance with the Southern practice that overrides America's constitutional guarantee of N. Carolina equality under the law, the children were kept jailed. t jailed.
+This case epitomizes the massive ef- Papers fort of the racists to keep Negro children "in their place."
+It epitomizes the resist-ance against ending segregated schools.
+Argue Case It is a striking example of the racist prejudice, brutality and violence which Carolina racists are becoming American Negroes experience every day concerned over the mounting in infinite variety, from the most subtle, protest here and abroad against poisonous condescension to the lynching the imprisonment of two Negro bees of the Ku Klux Klan and White children "guilty" of being kiss-Citizens Councils.
 It is one case among countless others of the atrocities committed against the Negro people day in and damaging admissions about the \$6 billion for agriculture; and day out in America.
-Let's hear something on this subject from Sen. Wayne Morse and the others who have expressed their horror at the rude justice the angry Cuban people have been meting out since they rose successfully against the Bourbons of their land. behalf of Robert F. Williams, What do you think of this case of torture and imprisonment of children in America?
+Let's hear something on this subject from Sen. Wayne Morse and the others Hanover Thompson, ten. who have expressed their horror at the rude justice the angry Cuban people have been meting out since they rose successfully against the Bourbons of their land. behalf of Robert F. Williams, What do you think of this case of torture and imprisonment of children in America?
 Doesn't revulsion toward atroc- Williams is chairman and Lynn arly those for labor and welities begin at home?
 Speak up!
-"Disappoints" Almond Gov Moderates on Desegregation rulings two days ago by the few Negro students. state Supreme Court and a fed- President Frondizi explained subterfuge indicated by the U.S.
+Democrats Demand Still More for Pentagon; Tax Hike Aimed at Workers The President and Congress will sock the working people hard in the coming year.
+That's what President The record, it surprised no one to learn, Eisenhower's budget message, submitted to Congress Jan. exists no place outside this bigot's head.
+19, promises to do.
+One item, for instance, calls for a $1\frac{1}{2}$ -But that did not prevent Gov. Hodge's cent increase per gallon in the federal gasoline tax. representative from insisting on keeping There'll be no tax reductions.
+Workers earning \$3,000 to \$5,000 will continue to have an average of 12% taken out of their pay for income tax alone.
+The total budget comes to \$77 billion.
+Here's how each dollar of taxes you pay will be allocated in the new budget: